This page is getting long, click below to jump to the section of interest, or just have a read!

 Books about the Thyroid

 Below is a selection of books about thyroid problems.
 For the most part these books are written, or published in the UK.
-Where the author has written more than one relevant book the authors name will link to a search for books by that author.
-The links direct to AbeBooks.co.uk
+Links are affiliate links to Amazon store

 Understanding Thyroid Disorders is a British Medical Association guide for patients.
 It is well illustrated, accurate, but quite short.
 So it won’t answer difficult questions, but if you just want a simple explanation of what a thyroid is, what it does, and how it might go wrong, this is the book for you.
 This book has also been translated into other languages, including German and Italian translations.